CardonaEA/code-image-analysis-c-elegans/smFISH-images-simulation/README.md

 % ============ voxel size in nm (*)
 pixel_size.xy = 49;
 pixel_size.z = 250;
 % (*)This is the voxel size of the example images.
-It is used to compute the locations of the mRNAs spots from the positions table (see step 3) when the positions are given in nm.
+It is used to compute the locations of the mRNA spots from the positions table (see step 3) when the positions are given in nm.
 ```

 **To change this:**